 You also don’t need it to get into most English language med schools in Europe (I’m case in point).

 Interestingly, the attitude toward physics might be changing in the U.S. admissions process.

-They even did a study where they showed those students were no more likely to fail than those with a science (physics included) background.
+They even did a study where they showed those students were no more likely to fail than those with science (physics included) backgrounds.

 So there are several ways to become a doctor without taking physics.

 Physics isn’t a course on most pre-clinical American MBBS curriculums.

 Going to an international med school in Europe though, I had to take physics.
 It made up one semester’s credit in the first (premed) year.
 Followed by biophysics.